 - Similar: Environments that tend to have similar furniture, ambient light and sound, physical room size.
 For example: Professor is in lecture hall A and students are in lecture hall B. Lecture hall A might have fewer chairs than B but they both may have a physical desk to place holograms on.

-- Dissimilar: Environments that are quite different in furniture settings, room sizes, light and sound considerations.
-For example: Professor is in a focus room whereas students are in a large lecture hall filled with students and teachers.
+- Dissimilar: Environments that are different in furniture settings, room sizes, light, and sound considerations.
+For example: A professor is in a focus room, but students are in a large lecture hall, filled with students and teachers.

 - Scale of the objects.
-For example: Placing a 6 feet human model on a table could be challenging but a heart model would work great.
+For example: Placing a six feet human model on a table could be challenging but a heart model would work great.

 6. What devices are they using?

-Today you’re often likely to see shared experiences between two immersive devices (those devices might differ slightly in terms of buttons and relative capability, but not greatly) or two holographic devices given the solutions being targeted at these devices.
-But consider that 2D devices (a mobile/desktop participant or observer) will be a necessary consideration, especially in situations of mixed 2D and 3D devices.
+Today you’re often likely to see shared experiences between two immersive devices (those devices might differ slightly For buttons and relative capability, but not greatly) or two holographic devices given the solutions being targeted at these devices.
+But consider if 2D devices (a mobile/desktop participant or observer) will be a necessary consideration, especially in situations of mixed 2D and 3D devices.
 Understanding the types of devices your participants will be using is important, not only because they come with different fidelity and data constraints and opportunities, but because users have unique expectations for each platform.

 Exploring the potential of shared experiences